 Many experts believe, PWAs will ultimately replace native applications, but then, what about AMP?

-Where do AMP come, and could there be enough space for both?
+Where does AMP come from, and could there be enough space for both?
 Let us look at some major differences between them:

 AMP wins this round as it gets the support of a Google search result carousel, where PWAs are not provided a boost for getting discovered in search engines.